blockchyp/blockchyp-go/README.md

 BlockChyp identifies cards with an elliptic curve public key instead.
 Gift card transactions are actually blocks signed with those keys.
-This means there are no shared secrets sent over the network with BlockChyp gift cards.
+This means there are no shared secrets sent over the network.
 To keep track of a BlockChyp gift card, hang on to the **public key** returned during gift card activation.
 That's the gift card's elliptic curve public key.